daym/amd-register-interface-extractor/README.md

 It's also useful to `import phase2_result` in a Python interpreter and look around.

 A rudimentary SVD viewer is also included, so you can inspect the result graphically using `python3 svd_viewer.py phase4_host.svd` or similar.

+There are phase4 results for all the different access methods--one file per access method and `DataPortWrite` (named `phase4_io.svd` and so on).